Supply Chain Considerations In Light of the COVID-19 Emergency

 Simply put, force majeure is a doctrine to excuse performance or delays in performance.
 It allows the party claiming force majeure to avoid liability for certain events.
 In the United States, England and other common law jurisdictions, force majeure clauses are creatures of contract.
 Analogous common law concepts can also be found in the doctrine of impracticality under §2-615 of the Uniform Commercial Code (UCC) as well as Article 79 of the United Nations Convention for the International Sale of Goods (UNCISG) for transactions involving the sales of goods between parties in different member states to the UNCISG convention.
 By contrast, in most civil law countries (Italy and France for example), force majeure is written into applicable law.

 Because force majeure clauses are creatures of contract, there is no uniform definition and the precise wording and choice of law greatly impact interpretation.
 Generally speaking, however, a force majeure clause covers events that are neither anticipated nor within a party’s reasonable control including acts of god (e.g. floods, earthquakes), acts of government and other acts beyond a party’s reasonable control.
 In many instances, force majeure clauses include labor disputes, strikes and inability to obtain materials.
 Until recently, only a limited number of force majeure clauses referred to pandemics or epidemics.
-That is why President Trump’s declaration of a national emergency, an act of the Federal government, is useful in limiting arguments as to whether the pandemic counts as an “act of god”.
-For further information regarding the concept of Force Majeure in the context of a government order, see Force Majeure and Acts of Government.
+That is why President Trump’s declaration of a national emergency, an act of the Federal government, is useful in limiting arguments as to whether the pandemic counts as an “act of god."

 In most agreements, a notice may need to be given within a defined time period of an event of force majeure.